 Alvin served from 2006 to 2015 as an elected Member of Parliament, during which period he was appointed at various times as Deputy Chairman and then Chairman of the Government Parliamentary Committee for Home Affairs & Law.
 He is also an independent director on the boards of various public listed companies in Singapore.

-Alvin has contributed to several publications related to his main areas of practice including the Singapore chapters of the Chambers Global Practice Guide: Anti-Corruption 2017 and Chambers Global Practice Guide: International Arbitration 2017; the Singapore chapters of the Global Arbitration Review: The Asia-Pacific Arbitration Review (2012 to 2018 Editions); The Objections of Manifest Lack of Legal Merit Claims chapter in The Investment Treaty Arbitration Review (1st and 2nd Editions); and the Singapore chapter in Bank Confidentiality (1st to 5th Editions).
+Alvin has contributed to several publications related to his main areas of practice including the Singapore chapters of the Chambers Global Practice Guide: Anti-Corruption 2017 and Chambers Global Practice Guide: International Arbitration 2017; the Singapore chapters of the Global Arbitration Review: The Asia-Pacific Arbitration Review (2012 to 2018 Editions); The Objections of Manifest Lack of Legal Merit Claims chapter in The Investment Treaty Arbitration Review (1st to 3rd Editions); and the Singapore chapter in Bank Confidentiality (1st to 5th Editions).